Mohamedt4r29/ai-code-reviewer/README.md

   - Sample files and license details.
 - **Task Compliance**: Matches the task’s requirements for a public GitHub repo, clear `README.md`, sample input/output, and write-up.
 - **Previous Context**: Assumes `local_code_reviewer.py` includes line limit (200 lines) and caching (from previous response), and `your_codebase/` contains `app.js` and `example.py`.

-If you need help with the `LICENSE` file, additional samples (e.g., C++), or a web interface, let me know!